Get started quickly?

 What is RFID Single Sign-On?

-RFID SSO allows you to access any company resource with RFID badge.
-Tap and go experience is simple and seamless - tap the RFID badge and can access workstations, applications, and virtual desktops without passwords.
+RFID SSO allows you to access any company resource with an RFID badge.
+Tap and go experience is simple and seamless - tap an RFID badge and access workstations, applications, and virtual desktops without passwords.

 At idemeum we work with many industry verticals, including healthcare, manufacturing, and pharmaceuticals.
 For instance, clinicians regularly need to remember eight or more application passwords.
 Security best practices require those passwords be unique, strong and frequently changed.
 In the absence of RFID access solutions clinicians will have to type passwords multiple times a day, as often 45 min per day on average.
 Instead they can tap an existing badge on the reader connected to a workstation and have immediate access to workstation as well as Electronic Health Records (EHR) application.

-idemeum RFID SSO is a cloud service, therefore there is minimal footprint for you to deploy and manage.
-Here is a simple diagram for RFID SSO deployment for domain-joined Windows workstations.
+Idemeum RFID SSO is a cloud service, therefore there is minimal footprint for you to deploy and manage.

 - Desktop application - idemeum application will need to be installed on every workstation.
 Once installed and paired with idemeum cloud tenant, idemeum application will register as credential provider on Windows and will start processing all login requests with RFID card.
 You can perform a manual installation for a quick deployment, or you can push the application with silent installer.